ibm-cloud-docs/solution-tutorials/vpc-public-app-private-backend.md

 Floating IP is a method to provide inbound and outbound access to the internet for VPC resources such as instances, a load balancer, or a VPN tunnel, using assigned Floating IP addresses from a pool.

 1. Under **Virtual server instances**, select the frontend VSI (vpc-pubpriv-frontend-vsi).
-2. Scroll to **Network Interfaces** section and click **Reserve** under Floating IP to associate an public IP address to your frontend VSI.
-Save the associated IP Address to clipboard for future reference.
+2. Scroll to **Network Interfaces** section and click **Reserve** under Floating IP to associate a public IP address to your frontend VSI.
+Save the associated IP Address to a clipboard for future reference.
 3. Ping the server by opening the terminal and running the below command by replacing `<FLOATING_IP_ADDRESS>` with your IP address.
-Before pinging make sure that the instance is `Powered on`.
+Before pinging, make sure that the status of the instance is `Powered on`.

  ```sh
   ping <FLOATING_IP_ADDRESS>